Frequently Asked Questions

 • Expanding the harbor will support the region’s strong and diverse economy by meeting today’s needs, promoting job opportunities in the marine trades and support sectors, and positioning Homer Harbor to flexibly meet future needs.

-4. What are the issues this study will address?
+4. What issues will the Homer Harbor Expansion (HHE) study address?

 • Alternative approaches and designs to solve identified challenges, including the impacts of a no-build option: